Nice, in the south-east of France, is a world-renowned destination and highly popular with tourists who want to enjoy the beach and warm sunshine.

 Along with hiking trails and kayak rentals, there is also a man-made Lac de Sainte-Croix at one end of the Verdon Gorge, which has sandy beaches for those who want to spend the day relaxing.

 There are several tours leaving from Nice to the Gorges du Verdon to help you make the most of your time in the area.

 Perched on a hill, near the Gorges du Verdon is the charming town of Moustier-Sainte-Marie which has been voted one of the “most beautiful villages in France”.
 The village was founded by a group of monks in the 5th century, who built a church there, high on the hillside.

 There are many small shops selling local artisanal products as well as a couple of small art galleries you can wander through.
-With beautiful views of the valley below, there are also several great restaurants with terrasses to have lunch in rather exquisite surroundings.
+With beautiful views of the valley below, there are also several great restaurants offering local specialties to have lunch in rather exquisite surroundings.